gyanCode/ShakeNScream/readme.md

 Have fun!
 And compete with your friends and see how hard can you shake!!

 Min API 18 or 4.3.x (Jelly Bean)

+Desired/upcoming features:
+-High score menu and rewards
+-Leaderboard
+-Baby crying and other annoying sounds